 Nur Bazilah from Singapore persevered and aced her Silk Air interview.

-In more than 300 pages, both books will give you a detailed information on more than 40 airlines - step-by-step description on how they conduct their interviews, and then all the questions you may get with the right answers.
+In more than 300 pages, both books will give you a detailed information on most airlines - worldwide and in the U.S. - step-by-step descriptions on how they conduct their interviews, and then all the questions you may face with the right answers.

 NEED A RESUME?